KonstantinAntoniadi/matrix_CPP/README.md

 # matrix

-Implementation of the matrix_oop.h library.
+Implementation of the matrix.h library.